rather-labs/Whatsapp-bot/README.md

 ## 💾 Database Schema

-The blockchain server uses SQLite with the following tables:
+The server uses SQLite with the following tables:

 - **users** - User accounts and profiles
 - **wallets** - Wallet addresses and balances